happz/ducky-legacy/docs/software.rst

 Software interrupts provide access to library of common functions, and - in case of virtual interrupts - to internal, complex and otherwise inaccessible resources of virtual machine itself.

 For the list for existing interrupts and their numbers, see :py:class:`ducky.irq.IRQList`.
 However, by the nature of invoking a software interrupt, this list is not carved into a stone.
-You may easily provide your own ``IVT``, with entries leading to your own routines, and use e.g. the 33th entry, ``HALT``, to sing a song.
+You may easily provide your own ``EVT``, with entries leading to your own routines, and use e.g. the 33th entry, ``HALT``, to sing a song.

 All values are defined in files in ``defs/`` directory which you can - and should - include into your assembler sources.